lsulibraries/LDL_manual_build/README.md

 #### Create islandora access field for islandora Content type:
 - Navigate to ```structure -> content types -> repository item -> manage fields -> create a access terms (name = access_terms) -> type is Reference -> Reference type: Taxonomy term, Vocabulary: Islandora Access```

-#### Create islandora access field for each Media types :
+#### Create field access terms for each Media types :
 - Navigate to ```structure -> mediatypes -> edit one of the media types -> edit -> manage fields -> create a field -> create a access terms field (name = access_terms) -> type is Reference -> Reference type = Islandora Access```
+  - Example: We craete field access terms for audio and machine name in list of fields is field_access_terms

 - For each media type, we need to have field access terms.
-We can reuse the access terms we have already created.
+After creating field_access_terms for one media type (ex: audio) this can be re-used for other media types.
+  - Example: After creating field_access_terms for one of the

 #### Select islandora access for each nodes and media:
 - Navigate to ```configuration -> access controll -> islandora access```